Five New Year’s Resolutions for a happy, healthy and sustainable 2019

 Honorata says: “I’ve had a Museumjaarkaart (a card giving free entrance to lots of Dutch museums) for a couple of months now and still haven’t used it… I never seem to have the time, which is so sad.
 But in 2019 I will make time!
 The first places on my list are the Nederlands Fotomuseum and Kunsthal in Rotterdam.”

-Over the coming year our marketing specialist Lieke is planning to cut down and cook up…
+Over the coming year our communication expert Lieke is planning to cut down and cook up…

 Lieke says: “In 2018 I did a ‘no buy’ challenge for one month.
 The result?
 I only bought a Dopper, which is okay in my opinion… FYI: You are allowed to buy groceries :).
 The challenge helped me realize how much I actually buy every month, and that this is really NOT necessary.
 It also helped me to see the value of the things I already have.
 So in 2019 I am planning to do this challenge again at least twice, so for two more months.”